Like any mortgage debt, a HELOC can be refinanced.

 Can You refinance a HELOC?

-Absolutely, you can refinance a HELOC, and it’s often a savvy move for homeowners seeking better terms.
-Refinancing replaces your existing home equity line with a new loan or line of credit, potentially lowering your interest rate, fixing your monthly payments, or adjusting your repayment timeline.
-Whether you’re dealing with a high interest rate or want to repay your HELOC more comfortably, refinancing offers flexibility to align your mortgage-related debts with your budget.
+Absolutely, you can refinance a HELOC, and it’s often a smart move for homeowners who are seeking better borrowing terms than their HELOC offers.
+Refinancing replaces an existing home equity line with a new loan or line of credit.

 Here’s how the refinancing process typically works: